 The Camino quickly leaves the city and enters tranquil rolling countryside, passing through Cizur Menor on your ascent to the hill of the Sierra del Perdón.
-Here you'll find a statue depicting medieval pilgrims huddled against the wind; the translated inscription reads 'Where the way of the wind meets the way of the stars'.
-After the rocky and steep descent, you have the option of a side trip to the distinctive eight sided church of Eunate, linked to the Knights Templar who defended the pilgrims on the road to Santiago, continue on to Puente la Reina, famous for its perfectly balanced 11th century stone bridge and one of the famous photos of the Camino.
+Here you'll find the iconic sculpture of 12 medieval pilgrims in a procession (the translated inscription reads: 'Where the way of the wind meets the way of the stars').

+After the rocky and steep descent, you have the option of a side trip to the distinctive eight-sided church of Eunate, linked to the Knights Templar who defended the pilgrims on the road to Santiago, continue on to Puente la Reina, famous for its perfectly balanced 11th-century stone bridge and one of the famous photos of the Camino.
 Overnight in Puente de la Reina.